Reclaimed Wood & Fine Hardwoods For The Colorado High Country

-Providing Colorado with Reclaimed Wood and Fine Hardwood Live Edge Slabs
+Enhancing Colorado Spaces with Reclaimed Wood and Live Edge Slabs

-For over 16 years, Vintage Wood Supply has been Colorado’s trusted source for sustainable reclaimed wood and ethically sourced fine hardwoods.
-With live-edge slabs you can add character to your furniture projects and more.
+For over 18 years, Vintage Wood Supply has been Colorado’s trusted source for sustainable, reclaimed wood, live-edge slabs, and other formats of ethically sourced fine hardwoods.
 Rooted in craftsmanship and environmental responsibility, we help bring natural beauty, character, and warmth to your projects, without harming rainforests or contributing to deforestation.

 What We Offer in Colorado